Why encryption key security is so important

 There are a number of hardware protection options for cryptographic keys, such as hardware security modules (HSM), trusted platform modules (TPM), and trusted execution environments (TEE).

 These come in the form of chips, cards, or devices that store cryptographic keys and perform functions such as encryption, decryption, strong authentication, and digital signing.
-They provide excellent protection for keys but can be cumbersome and costly to employ.
+Deploying hardware-backed systems ranks high among encryption key storage best practices.
+However, while they provide excellent protection for keys, they can be cumbersome and costly to employ.
 They can also become vulnerable to side-channel attacks and in situations where an attacker has root privileges, like in jailbroken/rooted phones.

 White-box cryptography uses software-based algorithms to provide protection for cryptographic keys no matter where they are, even without hardware support.
 It is also employed under the assumption of a hostile, compromised environment to protect against reverse engineering and runtime analysis on compromised devices.
 For example, whiteCryption Secure Key Box, which is one of the leading solutions in the field, provides a drop-in cryptographic library that ensures encryption keys in mobile, desktop, and web apps remain protected even if an adversary gets root access to the device.